 - Cipla argued that the causes of COPD are several and the sheer magnitude of the disease as per the publicly available data which is sufficient for the Central Government to invoke the provisions of Section 92 and to treat it as an “epidemic” or a “public health crisis”.
 Such exercise of power in the present case would be in consonance with the avowed purpose for which Section 92 has been enacted.

 - Cipla also contended that Novartis has been granted these patents since 2008-09 but has chosen not to manufacture the same in India.
 However, Novartis merely imports a negligible quantity of these products manufactured in Switzerland through its licensee Lupin Pharma as per its own data filed before the Patent office.
-As submitted by Novartis in IPO in Form 27, the import for the year 2013 is a meagre 53,844 units which do not satisfy even 4,500 patients annually which is a shortage is more than 99.97 percent.
+As submitted by Novartis in IPO in Form 27, the import for the year 2013 is a meager 53,844 units that do not satisfy even 4,500 patients annually which is a shortage is more than 99.97 percent.

-- Further Cipla contended that cost of the drug is also very high for a patient in India.
+- Further Cipla contended that the cost of the drug is also very high for a patient in India.
 The estimated cost of the drug Indacaterol as imported and sold by Lupin Limited, under the trademark Onbrez is about Rs.2000/- per month per patient.
-On the contrary, the proposed drug of Cipla under name UNIBREZ would be costing approximately Rs.
+On the contrary, the proposed drug of Cipla under the name UNIBREZ would be costing approximately Rs.
 400 per month.

 It is pertinent to note that Section 66 has been invoked only on two occasions earlier.
 Firstly it was invoked for the case of a process patent granted to Agracetus, an American company for genetically engineered cotton cell lines.
 The said patent was revoked by the Central Government in the year 1994 keeping in mind public interest and the fact that genetically engineered cotton, being a product of concern for the national economy, particularly for agriculturists, ought not to be the subject matter of a patent monopoly.
-Secondly in 2012, a patent granted to Avesthagan Limited for a “synergistic ayurvedic/ functional food bioactive composition” i.e. the composition consisting of Jamun, Lavangpatti and Chandan to be used for treatment of Diabetes.
+Secondly in 2012, a patent granted to Avesthagan Limited for a “synergistic ayurvedic/ functional food bioactive composition” i.e. the composition consisting of Jamun, Lavangpatti, and Chandan to be used for the treatment of Diabetes.
 In light of the public interest in using traditional knowledge for curing and treating Diabetes, the said patent was also revoked under Section 66 of the Act.
-However pertinently, both the patents were revoked due to cloud over patentable subject matter.
+However pertinently, both the patents were revoked due to cloud over the patentable subject matter.

 It would be prejudiced to comment on the fate of the matter at this stage.
-However as per TOI the Govt. may turn down the plea of Cipla for revocation of Novartis patent.
+However, as per TOI the Govt. may turn down the plea of Cipla for revocation of Novartis patent.

-About the Author: Mr Sitanshu Singh, Patent Associate, Khurana & Khurana, Advocates and IP Attorneys and can be reached at [email protected]
+About the Author: Mr. Sitanshu Singh, Patent Associate, Khurana & Khurana, Advocates, and IP Attorneys and can be reached at [email protected]